grace-shearrer/GEShearrer/README.md

 * Need to Work in a Team
 * Increase Representation
 ### Curiosity
 When I was in high school, I thought I was going to be a journalist.
-To teen Grace, journalism gave my natural curiosity an outlet in a world of didatic
+To teen Grace, journalism gave my natural curiosity an outlet in the world didactic learning in high school.
+In doing undergraduate research, I realized I could directly test my curiosity rather than just report on it.
+To this day I am driven
 ### Problem Solving
 ### Teamwork
 ### Representation
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIyNTA0ODkwNSwtODAxMjMwOTMxLDEzMD
+eyJoaXN0b3J5IjpbMTkxMTcyNzU1NywtODAxMjMwOTMxLDEzMD
 U2NzkyMjJdfQ==
 -->